timescale/docs.timescale.com-content/README.md

 There are some custom modifications to the markdown parser to allow for special formatting within the docs.

-+ Adding 'sss ' to the start of every list item in an ordered list will result in a switch to "steps" formatting which is used to denote instructional steps, as for a tutorial.
++ Adding `sss ` to the start of every list item in an ordered list will result in a switch to "steps" formatting which is used to denote instructional steps, as for a tutorial.
-+ Adding '>:TIP: ' to the start of a blockquote (using '>') will create a "tip" callout.
++ Adding `>:TIP: ` to the start of a blockquote (using '>') will create a "tip" callout.
-+ Adding '>:WARNING: ' to the start of a blockquote (using '>') will create a "warning" callout.
++ Adding `>:WARNING: ` to the start of a blockquote (using '>') will create a "warning" callout.
-+ Adding '>:TOPLIST: ' as the first line of a blockquote (using '>') will create a fixed right-oriented box, useful for a table of contents or list of functions, etc.  See the FAQ page (faq.md) for an example.
++ Adding `>:TOPLIST: ` as the first line of a blockquote (using '>') will create a fixed right-oriented box, useful for a table of contents or list of functions, etc.  See the FAQ page (faq.md) for an example.
     - The first headline in the toplist will act as the title and will be separated from the remainder of the content stylewise (on the FAQ page, it's the headline "Questions").
     - Everything else acts as a normal blockquote does.
 + Adding a text free link to a header with a text address (Ex. `## Important Header [](indexing)`) will create an anchor icon that links to that header with the hash name of the text.
-+ Adding ':FOOTER_LINK: ' to the start of a paragraph(line) will format it as a "footer link".
++ Adding `:FOOTER_LINK: ` to the start of a paragraph(line) will format it as a "footer link".
-+ Adding ':DOWNLOAD_LINK: ' to the start of a link will append a 'download link' icon to the end of the link inline.
++ Adding `:DOWNLOAD_LINK: ` to the start of a link will append a 'download link' icon to the end of the link inline.
-+ Adding 'x.y.z' anywhere in the text will be replaced by the version number of the branch.
++ Adding `x.y.z` anywhere in the text will be replaced by the version number of the branch.
 Ex. `look at file foo-x.y.z` >> `look at file foo-0.4.2`.
++ Adding `:pg_version:` to text displayed in an installation section (i.e. any page with a filename beginning `installation-`) will display the PostgreSQL version number.
+This is primarily to be used for displayed filenames in install instructions that need to be modular based on the version.

 _Make sure to include the space after the formatting command!_

 **Warning**: Note the single space required in the special formats before adding normal text.
-Adding 'ttt' or 'vvv' to the start of any standard paragraph will result in non-optimal html.
+Adding ':TIP:' or ':WARNING:' to the start of any standard paragraph will result in non-optimal html.
 The characters will end up on the outside of the paragraph tag.
 This is due to the way that the markdown parser interprets blockquotes with the new modifications.